 For a complete list of deductible medical expenses, check IRS Publication 502 for answers to your tax questions.
 It’s also important to note that the list provided by the IRS is not comprehensive and other medical expenses could still qualify.
 The publication indicates that even if an expense is not included on the list, it might still qualify as long as it meets the provided definition of a medical expense:

-“Medical expenses are the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.
+“Medical expenses are the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and for the purpose of affecting any part or function of the body.
 These expenses include payments for legal medical services rendered by physicians, surgeons, dentists and other medical practitioners.
 They include the costs of equipment, supplies and diagnostic devices needed for these purposes.”